Enumeration of sets of equiangular lines with common angle $\arccos(1/3)$: Introduction

-This paper is organized as follows.
-In Section~\ref{sec:notations}, we introduce some notations for graphs and Seidel matrices.
+\end{corollary} In the second half, we prove the second main result, Theorem~\ref{thm:sym}, which shows that the orbits of some sets of roots of $\sE_8$ correspond almost one-to-one with the sets of equiangular lines with common angle $\arccos(1/3)$ in dimension $7$.
+Here, $\sE_8$ is the root lattice of rank $8$ and type $E$.
+Furthermore, we see that $\omega(n)$ is almost symmetric around $n=14$ as in Corollary~\ref{cor:sym} without a computer. \begin{corollary} $\omega(n) = \omega(28-n)$ for $n \in \{0,\ldots,28\} \setminus \{6,22\}$, and $\omega(6)+1=\omega(22)$. \end{corollary} This paper is organized as follows.
+In Section~\ref{sec:notations}, we introduce some notations for graphs and Seidel matrices, and explain the relation between Seidel matrices and sets of equiangular lines.
 In Section~\ref{sec:root}, we introduce basic definitions for root lattices.
-In Section~\ref{sec:sr}, we introduce some results on switching roots.
+In Section~\ref{sec:sr}, we present some known results on switching roots.
 In Section~\ref{sec:3}, we prepare lemmas to prove the main results.
-In Section~\ref{sec:m1}, we prove the first main result Theorem~\ref{thm:Sn}, and have Corollary~\ref{cor:Sn}.
+In Section~\ref{sec:m1}, we establish the first main result, Theorem~\ref{thm:Sn}, and obtain Corollary~\ref{cor:Sn}.
 In Section~\ref{sec:embeddings}, we consider the isometries from a root lattice to $\sE_8$ in order to prove the second main result.
-In Section~\ref{sec:relations}, we prove the second main result Theorem~\ref{thm:sym}, and show Corollary~\ref{cor:sym}.
+In Section~\ref{sec:relations}, we establish the second main result, Theorem~\ref{thm:sym}, and show Corollary~\ref{cor:sym}.